Gary Moore: Personal life

-In the mid-1970s, Moore was involved in a bar fight which left him with facial scars.
-According to Eric Bell, Moore was with his girlfriend at Dingwalls when two men "started mouthing about Gary's girlfriend [...] what they'd like to do to her".
+In the mid-1970s, Moore was involved in a bar fight leaving him with facial scars.
+According to Eric Bell, Moore was with his girlfriend at Dingwalls in Camden which is part of inner London, when two men "started mouthing about Gary's girlfriend [...] what they'd like to do to her".
 After Moore confronted them about it, one of the men smashed a bottle on the bar and slashed Moore's face with it.
-This had a profound effect on him.
+It had a profound effect on him.
 Bell said, "It did change him.
-A lot of that pent-up anger and emotion would come out in his playing.
-And it came out in other ways too.
+A lot of that pent-up anger and emotion would come out in his playing... it came out in other ways too.
 It must be a hard thing to come back from something like that."
-During the 1980s, he would hide his scars in photographs and videos by looking down or being framed from a distance.
+During the 1980s, Moore hid his scars in photographs and videos by looking down or being framed in photographs from a distance.

 Moore was married to his first wife Kerry from 1985 to 1993.
-They had two sons, Jack (who would also go on to become a musician) and Gus, before divorcing.
-Moore later had a daughter, Lily (who also embarked on a career in music), during a relationship with Jo Rendle.
+Before divorcing, they had two sons, Jack (who became a musician) and Gus.
+Gary later had a daughter, Lily (who also embarked on a musical career), during a relationship with Jo Rendle.
 Moore also had a daughter named Saoirse from another relationship.
-At the time of his death, Moore was in a relationship.
+At the time of his death, he was in a relationship.
+His first cousin once removed, Ellen, is also a singer from Manchester and plays in a band in York.

 Death

 During the early hours of 6 February 2011, Moore died of a heart attack in his sleep at the age of 58.
-At the time, he was on holiday with his girlfriend at the Kempinski Hotel in Estepona, Spain.
+At the time he was on holiday with his girlfriend at the Kempinski Hotel in Estepona, a town in Andalusia, Spain.
 His death was confirmed by Thin Lizzy's manager Adam Parsons.
-The Daily Telegraph reported that his heart attack was brought on by a high level of alcohol in his body: 380 mg of alcohol per 100 ml of blood.
-According to music journalist Mick Wall, Moore had developed a serious drinking problem during the last years of his life.
+The Daily Telegraph reported that his heart attack was brought on by a blood alcohol level of 0.38%, whereas a level of 0.40% is generally considered lethal and 0.08% is considered legally drunk.
+According to Mick Wall, a music journalist, Moore had developed a serious drinking problem during the last years of his life.

-Moore was buried in a private ceremony at St Margaret's Churchyard in Rottingdean on the south coast of England, with only family and close friends in attendance.
-His eldest son Jack and his uncle Cliff performed the Irish ballad "Danny Boy" at his funeral.
-This was reported in The Belfast Telegraph as "a flawless tribute at which some mourners in the church wept openly".
+Moore was buried in a private ceremony at St Margaret's Churchyard in Rottingdean which is in Brighton on the southern coast of England with only family and close friends in attendance.
+His eldest son Jack and his uncle Cliff performed the Irish ballad 'Danny Boy' at his funeral.
+It was reported in The Belfast Telegraph as "a flawless tribute at which some mourners in the church wept openly".